atomemeteore/chicken_RNAseq_analysis/README.md

 ```

 ### IFB Cluster Analysis
 This analysis can be run on the IFB (Institut Français de Bioinformatique) cluster for better performance and resource management.
-For detailed instructions, see `IFB_GUIDE_UNIVERSAL.md`.
+Two versions of the IFB guide are available:

+1. `IFB_GUIDE.md` - A personalized guide with specific paths and settings for the original setup
+2. `IFB_GUIDE_UNIVERSAL.md` - A universal guide that can be adapted for any user

+The analysis uses the following IFB-specific scripts:
+- `scripts/download_reference_ifb.sh` - Downloads and prepares the reference genome on the IFB cluster, with SLURM job configuration
+- `scripts/run_chicken_analysis_ifb.sh` - Runs the complete RNA-seq analysis pipeline on the IFB cluster, with SLURM job configuration

+These scripts have been specifically configured for the IFB cluster environment, including:
+- SLURM job scheduling parameters
+- IFB-specific module loading
+- Proper resource allocation (CPU, memory, time)
+- IFB-specific paths and environment setup
+- Checkpoint system for long-running jobs

 #### Prerequisites
 - An IFB account (request at https://my.cluster.france-bioinformatique.fr/)